 Nathan Fifield has conducted at many top companies including National Ballet of Canada, Houston Ballet, Pacific Northwest Ballet and San Francisco Ballet.
-He is currently the Principal Conductor at Nashville Ballet and Associate Conductor at Northern Ballet where he conducts over fifty performances a year.
+He was Associate Conductor at Northern Ballet, where he conducted over fifty performances a year, and is currently the Principal Conductor at Nashville Ballet.
 This season Nathan makes return engagements with Pennsylvania Ballet, San Francisco Ballet and Suzanne Farrell Ballet and debuts at Oklahoma City Ballet.
-Repertoire highlights include four world premiere productions: The Boy in the Striped Pajamas and Casanova at Northern Ballet, The Seven Deadly Sins at Nashville Ballet and a new work by Brian Sanders at Pennsylvania Ballet.
+Repertoire highlights include four world premier productions: The Boy in the Striped Pajamas and Casanova at Northern Ballet, The Seven Deadly Sins at Nashville Ballet and a new work by Brian Sanders at Pennsylvania Ballet.
 For the past four seasons, Nathan Fifield has appeared at the Opéra de Bordeaux, most recently conducting The Sleeping Beauty, and earlier this year he made his debut at the Ballet du Capitole Toulouse with Coppélia.
 He returns to Toulouse next season for Giselle and will also make debuts at the Semperoper Dresden conducting The Nutcracker and with the Royal Philharmonic Orchestra.

 Equally at home in the world of opera and musical theatre, Nathan Fifield has gained attention for his skill in bringing singers, chorus, and orchestra into “perfect balance.”
 Starting his opera career as a repetiteur and chorus master, he has conducted numerous productions including Carmen, Hansel and Gretel, Le Nozze di Figaro, Evita, Into the Woods and West Side Story.
 He is the past music director of Light Opera of Oklahoma and has conducted productions at Chelsea Opera, One World Symphony and Utah Festival Opera.
 He has also served on the music staff of Houston Grand Opera and Opera in the Heights.